Israel deports Palestinian activist to France - The Boston Globe

 It was not known who placed the spyware on the phones.
 Israel said there’s no connection between the terror designation of Adameer and five other Palestinian rights groups and any alleged use of NSO spyware.
 Israel has provided little evidence publicly to support the terrorism designation, which Palestinian groups say is meant to muzzle them and dry up their sources of funding.

+Shaked, a member of a small nationalist party, failed to win re-election to parliament in elections last month.

-Aryeh Deri, Shaked’s apparent successor as interior minister in Benjamin Netanyahu’s new government, said Hammouri’s deportation was “the end of a long but just legal process” and congratulated Shaked for carrying it out.
+Aryeh Deri, who is expected to assume the post in the new government, said Hammouri’s deportation was “the end of a long but just legal process” and congratulated Shaked for carrying it out.

-The expected new governing coalition is set to pass legislation to allow Deri to serve as a minister despite a recent conviction on tax offenses.
+The new government is still being formed by designated Prime Minister Benjamin Netanyahu.
+It will have to pass special legislation to allow Deri to serve as a minister because of his recent conviction on tax offenses.

 Advertisement